kazumakano/fingerprint.py/README.md

 # fingerprint.py
-This is Python module to generate RSSI heatmaps and estimate subject position with them.
+This is Python module to generate RSSI heatmaps and estimate subject's position with them.

 ## Usage
 ### main.py